lopezhansel/OctoDex/README.md

 ## TODO List
 - [ ] Let user know if profile is an octodex user or not
 - [ ] First Login Doesn't work
+- [ ] "Sign In" button doesn't update after logging in
+- [ ] BUG: If POST timeout css color wont change
 - [ ] Fix: "UPDATE PROFILE" button showing up everywhere
 - [ ] Show Octodex Users at home page
 - [ ] Show random Git Users at home page.
 - [ ] See if octoDex User first then check github.
 - [ ] Fix Social Profiles Icon.
 - [ ] Make Account Setting Page for editing more information.
+- [x] BUG : service.updateClient(); is being called by getOtherUsers
 - [x] Making Server a bit more restful
 - [x] Fix Following Number in card 1-30
 - [x] comment more code